Leslieaj/OTALearning/README.md

   ```

   - "name" : the name of the target DOTA;
-  - "s" : the set of the name of locations;
+  - "l" : the set of the name of locations;
   - "sigma" : the alphabet;
   - "tran" : the set of transitions in the following form:
     - transition id : [name of the source location, action, guard, reset, name of the target location];